Why do I crave chocolate on my period? Anybody else have this experience? You’re not alone. We’ll take you through the details. Read on.

 PMS (and cravings) are linked to the luteal phase, which usually lasts for the second half of your cycle.

-This phase is marked by sharp rises in your estrogen and progesterone levels — to prepare your uterus lining for implantation — and then a drop in these levels if implantation doesn’t occur.
+This phase is marked by sharp rises in your estrogen and progesterone levels—to prepare your uterus lining for implantation—and then a drop in these levels if fertilization and hence implantation doesn’t occur.

 The drop in these two hormones is thought to be behind most of our PMS symptoms, from headaches and bloating to irritability and mood swings.